 As someone who writes a lot, pens that dry super quickly or that smear constantly when I write (I’m left handed) frustrate me like no tomorrow.
 I also like to color code my notes, but using different highlighters all over my notes can be headache-inducing.
 My solution to these problems?
 PaperMate pens.
 These can get expensive, but they tend to go on sale for the back-to-school season.
 I actually bought a set of multi-colored pens for less than $3 at Walmart this week.
 Instead of using highlighters, I can just color code via the pens I write in.
 For those who like thicker lines when they write, the flair pens are great, too, and are also on sale pretty often.
 If not on sale, these pens are sold in plenty of places that have coupons for regular price items.
 This brand also sells mechanical pencils, but I haven’t tried those out yet.

 There are plenty of other tips out there.
+Here’s a post with a couple more of my own tips.
 YouTube is filled with videos targeted to students and teachers, for example (there are a lot of back-to-school giveaways on there at the moment).
 I’ll get into some great channels to subscribe to in next week’s post.
 For now, I hope these tips are helpful not only for any college students reading this post, but also for anyone looking to save a few bucks when doing their day-to-day shopping or spontaneous splurges.